ras16/SWE20001-GotoGro-MRM/README.md

 # SWE20001-GotoGro-MRM
+This project is the effort of students of Swinburne University of Technology SWE20001 Managing Software Projects Group 5 AUG2022.
+Group members are Rasul Bayramdurdyyev, Jared Tan Rui Hoong, Nakshatramaalah R Thirukumar, Luwi Kah Wen, So Wai Ting.

 ## Background
 Goto Grocery is a member-based grocery store based in Hawthorn.
 The company offers quality grocery items for our members.